-Clinicians and health care staff work tirelessly to care for their patients in an increasingly complex, inefficient, and stressful environment.
-However, the structure, incentives, and culture of the system in which they work are often—perhaps usually—poorly aligned to support their efforts to respond to patients' needs as their core priority.
-Recognizing the imperative to center on the patient, a learning health care system is one in which patients and their families are key drivers of the design and operation of the learning process.
+As clinicians and health care staff, we work tirelessly to care for our patients in an increasingly complex, inefficient, and stressful environment.
+The structure, incentives, and culture of the system in which we work are often poorly aligned to support our efforts to respond to patients and clients' needs.

 Would you like to enhance your ability to provide excellent care,

 Would you like to obtain framework to work with and master critical thinking in clinical care?